Last updated on May 15th, 2023

 If you can master biscuit making, then throwing together a creamy pan of gravy should be no problem.
-Drippings from a recently fried pan of breakfast sausage or bacon (Hey, I never said this was healthy) are preferred.
-It’s even better when you include little bits of that bacon or sausage in your gravy.
+Drippings from a recently fried pan of breakfast sausage or bacon (I never said this was healthy) are preferred.
 Be sure to keep an eye on the gravy and stir, stir, stir.
 Once you add your liquid, it will begin to thicken rapidly.

 - 1 pound pork sausage